Zhu Chenhao: Background and early life

-Meanwhile, the local authorities had been voicing their complaints about the prince's behavior, which included seizing land, imposing taxes, and intimidating officials.
+The local authorities had been voicing their complaints about the prince's behavior, which included seizing land, imposing taxes, and intimidating officials.
 In January 1514, even the Nanjing censors officially lodged a complaint to Beijing, but their efforts were in vain.
 In April 1514, a commissioner tasked with fighting bandits in Jiangxi reported that the root of the problem was the prince himself.
 He was accused of both employing bandits and driving people off their land, thus creating more bandits.
 Lu Wan dismissed the report as slanderous and it was disregarded.

 The minister even supported the prince's requests for authority over local garrisons and members of the imperial family.
 The Zhengde Emperor was pleased with the prince's initiative and approved his requests, while dismissing the officials' criticism as slander.
-As a result, the prince began to hire soldiers and bandits, and even started to act like a monarch, referring to himself as an emperor.
+The prince then began to hire soldiers and bandits, and even started to act like a monarch, referring to himself as an emperor.
 Despite the fact that princes were typically punished severely for even minor offenses, Zhu Chenhao's behavior was overlooked.

 In his pursuit of power, Zhu Chenhao attempted a non-violent approach by exploiting the Emperor's lack of an heir and promoting his own son as the successor to the throne.
 In the spring of 1516, Zhu Chenhao resorted to bribery, persuading Qian and other influential members of the Emperor's entourage to bring his eldest son to Beijing as a potential heir, but his efforts proved to be fruitless.

 In May 1517, a group of eunuchs from Zhu Chenhao's household went to Beijing to report on his illegal activities.
 However, Qian Ning imprisoned them.
 The prince then focused on armed rebellion.
 With his support, bandits plundered the countryside and intimidated the authorities.
 They even attacked the household of former Grand Secretary Fei Hong, who was now living in eastern Jiangxi.
 Following Fei's complaint, the government sent Sun Sui (Note: Sun Sui, a native of Yuyao, obtained the jinshi degree in 1493.
 He served as a secretary of the Ministry of Justice, and later was promoted to the position of director.
 During the Zhengde era, he served as Right Provincial Administration Commissioner of Henan before being transferred to Jiangxi.) to Nanchang, where he was appointed governor and charged with suppressing violence.
 In 1518, Sun captured several bandits and imprisoned them in Nanchang.
 Fearing their statements, the prince ordered his men to attack the city and free the prisoners, causing the authorities to lose control over the countryside.
 In the spring of 1519, Sun wrote yet another report about the prince's betrayal and rebellion, but received no response.
 The prince had refrained from open rebellion thus far, hoping that the childless Emperor would appoint his son as heir to the throne.